ETERNA-earkiv/eterna-image-converter/docs/ImageConverterPluginTest.md

 ## Summary

 This test ensures that the `ImageConverterPlugin` correctly converts eligible files to supported formats, excludes unsupported or already-converted files, and validates the results using both extension and MIME type.
-It is designed to be robust and extensible as the plugin evolves.